tomxi1997/libapparmor-dev_Android/README.md

 Running the `run_spread.sh` script, with `spread` on `PATH` will run all the tests across several supported systems (Debian, Ubuntu and openSUSE).

+If you include a `bzImage` file in the root of the repository then that kernel will be used in the integration test.
+Please look at `spread.yaml` for details.

 Regression tests
 ----------------
 For details on structure and adding tests, see